raingerber/data-point/packages/data-point/README.md

   })
 ```

-Because `filter` accepts a transformExpression, you could use it to check whether a property evaluates to a [Truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) value.
+Because `filter` accepts a ReducerExpression, you could use it to check whether a property evaluates to a [Truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) value.

 The following example gets all the repos that are actually forks.
 In this case, because the `fork` property is a boolean, then you can do the following: